Is Black Still a Trendy Hardware Finish for 2025?

 Small bathroom powder room tile and shiplap update ideas.
 Marble and white quartz, Kylie M Interiors Edesign, diy

-And hey, don’t kill the well-intentioned Ginger messenger; I’m just trying to help.
-Heck, we just built a home and I did black in TWO BATHROOMS, which leads to our next topic (because I don’t stop talking in real-life either).
+And don’t kill the well-intentioned Ginger messenger; I’m just trying to help.
+We built a home three years ago, and I did black in TWO BATHROOMS as I like the look, and it suits the house (which you’ll see shortly).
+This leads to our next topic (because I don’t stop talking in real life, either).

 THE EXCEPTIONS

-As mentioned earlier, some homes are exceptions to the rule because they’re ACTUALLY a particular home style.
-For example, a home that’s a farmhouse that’s ALSO decorated in ‘farmhouse style’ is authentic.
-A home that’s decorated in a mid-century style that’s ACTUALLY a mid-century style home will withstand the test of time MUCH better as it relates to trends.
+Some homes are exceptions to the rule because they’re actually a particular home style.
+For example, a house that’s a farmhouse that’s ALSO decorated in ‘farmhouse style’ is authentic.
+A home that’s decorated in a mid-century style that’s actually a mid-century style home will withstand the test of time much better as it relates to trends.

 Take this next room, for example.
-While cream and beige were NOT trends when this photo was taken, they look good because they suit the home (one of my FAVE clients ever).
+While cream and beige were NOT trends when this photo was taken, they look good because they suit the home (one of my favorite clients ever).

 Eating nook, dining with black farmhouse furniture, Powell Buff paint colour Benjamin Moore and white wainscoting and trim.
 Country Decor.
 Kylie M E-design and virtual colour consulting